 At this time, customization within Praise and 1:1s is a little limited.
 For the most part, you can simply elect to use them or not- And to disable either feature, please log-in to your account and visit this page.

 There is however, some useful Praise Badge customization you could utilize.
 To learn more, click here.

-By default, users can click one of 3 buttons to open up the message dialog.
+By default, users can click one of two options to open up the message dialog.
 It is always the same dialog, but with different presets to match the use-case and provide guideposts:

-- Take a note: The common use case is to take a note for future reference in a structured Review or 360 cycle - So the default is that notes are only visible to the person taking the note.
+- Take a note: The common use case is to take a note for future reference in a structured Review or 360 cycle - So the default is that notes are only visible to the author.
 Nothing stops you from sharing the note with anyone else, but to avoid accidents the default is "Just you".

 - Provide feedback: The core use case is to provide feedback for another person confidentially, so the default setting is "recipient only".
 Note: Anonymity is on by default.

 To configure these and check out other messaging framing options- You need to:

 - Scroll to the bottom, finding the "Feature Configuration" section